 Delegates and Alternates.

 Each club is entitled to one Delegate and one Alternate; however, if the number of members in the club totals 31 or more, two Delegates and two Alternates may be identified.
 If the number of members in the club totals 61 or more members, three Delegates and three Alternates may be identified.
-Delegate numbers are based on paid membership to District by September 1.
+Delegate numbers are based on paid membership to District by September 1 of the year in which the subject District Conference is to be held.

 Delegates and Alternates are elected or chosen by the club they represent.